tjcchen/nginx-best-practice/nginx-oos/4-mini-conf.md

   # send resources to users directly without reading to nginx memory
   sendfile on;

-  # timeout time of keeping connections
+  # timeout time for keeping connections
   keepalive_timeout 65;

-  # virtual server host - we could multiple server hosts config
+  # virtual server host - we could have multiple server hosts config
   server {
     # listen on port 80
     listen 80;